In 2011 Shortlands Poetry Circle celebrated our 100th year! See: Centenary

 wrote John Keats to his friend George Felton Matthew"

 A friendly and informal group, the reading Circle meets regularly for the reading (never our own, but for one annual programmed meeting) and enjoyment of poetry, followed by a general get-together over tea and biscuits.
-Discussions are lively, the topics are wide-ranging (see programme) and the selection of poets' work varies from the old favourites to the newest and less-well-known, with often surprising and exciting choices, often from the Laureate List or local poet list (not comprehensive).
+Discussions are lively, the topics are wide-ranging (see programme) and the selection of poets' work varies from the old favourites to the newest and less-well-known, with often surprising and exciting choices, often from the Laureate List or local poet list.

 The programme is set